bethanybclements/bethanybclements.github.io/_pages/sci-comm.md

 <br>

-I plan to create a spreadsheet with links, flyers, and more separated by the type of language science/CSD research they involve in the near future.
+In the near future, I plan to create a spreadsheet with links, flyers, and more separated by the type of language science/CSD research they involve.
 Stay tuned! :)